Butterfly lighting for portraits – how and when to use it

 Controlling butterfly lighting shadows

-If you want to lessen the shadows so that they’re not as dark, you can use a reflector beneath your subject’s chin at chest height to bounce the light back up and fill in the shadows.
+If you want to lessen the shadows so that they’re not as dark, you can use a photography reflector beneath your subject’s chin at chest height to bounce the light back up and fill in the shadows.

 How portrait lighting pattern changes when subject rotates head